Pump Prax Tokyo/Normandie

 Artist Hiromi Nakajima live streamed a reading from Short Notes, this event took place at Infinity Book Store in Tokyo.
-The global lockdown of 2021 prevented members of the public being present, creating an opportunity to explore a new appetite for online "Happenings".
-Hiromi Nakajima's writings often reveal intimacy both physical and cerebral, so the the absence of others the performance space, added to this new normality of online togetherness: we now inhabit a world that has redesigned what community might mean.
+The global lockdown of 2021 prevented members of the public being present, creating an opportunity to explore an appetite for online "Happenings".
+Hiromi Nakajima's writings are often intimate, so the the absence of others in the performance space, added to this new normality of online togetherness: a redesign in what community might mean.

 The second part replicated a traditional exhibition space in a French Manor, however this was a room abandoned and decayed.
 Ideas of apocalypse much the subject of Twitter feeds and FaceBook now became a very real possibility and again our event had no audience.
-The exhibition was accessible only via a series of photographs, documentation preserved on YouTube.
-Our modernity of experience where rememberance is through technologies
+The exhibition was seen via a series of photographs, documentation that is preserved on YouTube.

 "Therefore, the dynamics of image endorses a question: Is what you see what I see?
 That is the manifestation that revolves in my thoughts to begin with.
 Since the colours and lines have the theatrical effects which forcefully stretches the meanings by means of shifting its angles, the kinship with these materials of painting can transform into the interpretation of an aesthetic organism: that recycling what it has become for what it will be, through your eyes and experiences towards cognition." - Hiromi Nakajima

-I imagine a flight to Tokyo, the seats are full, the Olympian quest of distance travel.
+I imagine a flight to Tokyo, the seats are full, the Olympian quest of distant travel.

 I imagine people, other places, different voices, did someone cough?